You deserve to know exactly what you are buying.

 - Transportation Facilities

-- Bus terminals, airports, train stations.
+- Bus terminals, airports, and train stations.

 Major Inspection Components: